-The Orcs garrisoning Ilmaryen Keep belong to a relatively small tribe, the Blogrum-hai (O: "People of the Bloody Skull").
+The Orcs garrisoning Ilmaryen Keep belong to a relatively small tribe, the Blogrum-hai (Cr.
+"People of the Bloody Skull").
 Their emblem is a tusked skull bleeding from the mouth.
 The tribe is spread throughout the southeast Emyn-nu-Fuin and into the Forest south of the Meni-Naugrim.
-The Blogrum-hai are nomadic, travelling from camp tocamp most of the time.
+The Blogrum-hai are nomadic, travelling from camp to camp most of the time.
 They tend to move in groups of five to twenty-five members.
-Their only two pernanent settlements are Ilmaryen Keep and their main stronghold, Phahoz-Blogrum (Or.
+Their only two permanent settlements are Ilmaryen Keep and their main stronghold, Fhahoz-Blogrum (Or.
 "Great Hole of the Bloody Skull"); it lies northeast of Ilmaryen Keep.

-The basic fighting unit of the Blogrum-hai is the Korlag2 (Or.
-"Jaw", pl.
-Korlagz rum). a Korlagz consists of five individuals: four Kragashi (Or.
-"Teeth", sing, Kragashi led by a Korlagzrim drartul (Or.
-"Sergeant of the Jaw").
+The basic fighting unit of the Blogrum-hai is the Korlagz (Or.
+"Jaw", Pl.
+Korlagz rum: A Korlagz consists of five individuals: four Kragashi (Or.
+"Tereth", sing, Kragash) led by a Korlagzdrartul (Or.
+"Bergeant of the Jaw").
 Two or more Korlagzrim will be led by a Korlagzrim-gotul (Or.
-"Lieutenant of the Jaws").
-The commander of a particular region or camp is called a Gothkorlagzrim (Or.
+"Lieutenant of the Jaws"). commander of a particular region or camp is called a Gothkorlagzrim (Or.
 "Master of the Jaws").

-The annor and weaponry of the Blogrum-hai is related to their motif.
+The armor and weaponry of the Blogrum-hai is related to their motif.
 Their primary weapon is a sword about the same size and weight as a broadsword.
 It is slightly curved, to resemble a fang.
 This sword is called a Kragashard (pl.
 Kragashardis).
 In addition to their Kragashardis, two Kragashi in each Korlagz also carry bows.
 The Korlagz-drartul and the other officers carry a slightlycurved throwing knife called a Kragnif (Or.
 "Fang-knife", pl.
 Kragnifrim).
 The knives, like the swords, resemble fangs.
 They are usually carried in sets of four and are used by the officers before they close for hand-to-hand combat.

-The most common form of annorfound among the Blogrum-hai is rigid leather.
-Chain annor follows a close second.
+The most common form of armor found among the Blogrum-hai is rigid leather.
+Chain armor follows a close second.
 Plate is rare, and only a few Scouts prefer soft leather to rigid.
 The helm worn with a suit of armor is skull shaped and painted red in the mouth region.
 Shields are mostly wooden with iron bindings and are painted with the bloody-skull emblem of the tribe.

-The thirty Orcs atllmaryen Keep are typical of the Blogrum-hai.
-All are anned with Kragashardis; two Kragashi in each Korlagz carry bows.
+The thirty Orcs at Ilmaryen Keep are typical of the Blogrum-hai.
+All are armed with Kragashardis; two Kragashi in each Korlagz carry bows.
 The lesser Orcs carry short bows, the Uruks longbows.
-They wear rigid leather annor (RL/10) and carry shields.
+They wear rigid leather armor (RL/10) and carry shields.